Machineries-AI/SignalAnalyzerPro_v1.0/README.md

 4. Executable Version:
    If you want to run the standalone executable version, you can download the `.exe` file from the `dist` folder or compile it yourself using PyInstaller.

+Sample Data

+The `sample_data` folder contains the physiological signal data files used for testing and demonstration of the **SignalAnalyzerPro_v1.0** tool.
+These files include ECG and PPG data in `.dat` format.

+To use these sample data files, load them into the tool using the `Load ECG & PPG Data` button in the GUI.

 Usage

 1. Load Data: Click the "Load ECG & PPG Data" button and select your data file in WFDB format.